Private secretary: Outside the Commonwealth

+Hong Kong

+The private secretary to the Chief Executive of Hong Kong is a senior civil service role that oversees part of the Chief Executive's Office.
+The position is currently graded at D4, equivalent to a deputy secretary of a policy bureau.
+Prior to the reorganisation of the office in 2005, the private secretary was the most senior civil servant in the office, serving as the chief executive's (and previously the governor's) chief of staff.

 Japan

 A system of the ministerial secretary (秘書官, Hishokan), one to several per minister playing a role similar to the private secretary's, is also employed by the political system in Japan.
 The seven secretaries appointed to the prime minister are called the executive secretaries to the prime minister (内閣総理大臣秘書官).